 Hayes Elementary School is a public elementary school in San Jose.
-The principal of Hayes Elementary School is Tracy Cochran, who can be contacted at firstname.lastname@example.org.
-579 students attend Hayes Elementary School and identify primarily as Black, non-Hispanic; Unspecified; and Hispanic.
+The principal of Hayes Elementary School is Tracy Cochran and can be contacted at firstname.lastname@example.org.
+579 students attend Hayes Elementary School and are mostly Black, non-Hispanic; Unspecified; and Hispanic.
 28% of the Hayes Elementary School students have "limited English proficiency."
-45% of the 579 students here have subsidized lunches.
+45% of the 579 students here are paying reduced lunch prices.
 The student to teacher ratio at Hayes Elementary School is 20:1.
 Del Roble Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||45%||45%|

 My daughter and I love this school.
 Mrs. Borello and Mrs. Cameron are fabulous teachers and my daughter really loves them!
 The principle rocks and I will miss this school so very much.

 I Heart Hayes!
 My oldest attended 3-6 and my middle and youngest are still attending.
 My kids love love love the school - if they're happy I'm happy ) This is a wonderful school with excellent teachers and great support/office staff.
 The principle is caring with students staff and parents.
 Outside looking in there is a real team spirit here.
 Go Huskies!

 I love the new principal she is doing a great job with this school the staff is great.